Why risk teams are still seen as growth blockers

 Rethinking the role of risk

-The perception of risk as a growth blocker rarely emerges because risk teams intend to slow progress.
-More often it develops gradually when conversations about uncertainty default to process rather than analysis, and when the interaction between risk and the business becomes procedural rather than collaborative.
+The perception of risk as a growth blocker usually doesn’t emerge because risk teams are trying to slow things down.
+More often it develops gradually, over time, when conversations about uncertainty drift toward process instead of analysis, and when the interaction between risk and the business starts to feel procedural rather than genuinely collaborative.

-Over time, the same risk function that may once have been viewed as slowing the organization down can become one of the groups most responsible for helping it move forward with clarity.
+Over time, the same risk function that might once have been seen as slowing the business down gradually becomes one of the groups people turn to when decisions become difficult.

-And in an environment where uncertainty is unavoidable, that ability to support better decisions may be one of the most valuable contributions risk can make to sustainable growth.
+And in an environment where uncertainty is unavoidable, that ability to help the organization make better decisions may well be one of the most valuable contributions a risk function can make to long-term growth.

 When financial systems fail: Key lessons for risk leaders